Pork Chops with Sweet and Spicy Peppers, Sage and Honey

 Ingredients

-• 4 ButcherBox Pork Chops defrosted and patted dry
+• 4 ButcherBox Boneless Pork Chops defrosted and patted dry

 • ¼ cup olive oil

-• 4 to 5 cups about 3 large ½-inch-long bell pepper strips
+• 4 to 5 cups ½-inch-long bell pepper strips from about 3 large peppers, any colors

-• 1 Poblano pepper stemmed, de-seeded and sliced into 1/2-inch strips
+• 1 poblano pepper stemmed, de-seeded, sliced into 1/2-inch strips

 • ½ medium red onion cut into ½-inch slices